Salmon Tower Building: Former tenants

 The offices of The New Yorker magazine were moved to the building from its longtime home at 25 West 43rd Street, just to the north, in 1991.
 The magazine moved to 4 Times Square in 1999.
 TV Guide moved into the space in 2007.

+The fintech startup CodeStreet had it's corporate headquarters in this building from 2005 until 2008.